 The basic bookkeeping process involves two processes: recording transactions and reconciling transactions.
 First, you should record every single transaction that occurs in your business.
 This includes all business-related purchases and all income from any source.

 Then you’ll need to reconcile each transaction by comparing your records to your bank statements.
 The goal here is to ensure they match.
-If they don’t, you’ll need to determine why and correct the issue.
+You’ll need to determine why and correct the issue if they don't.

 This process can be handled manually in a paper log or spreadsheet, but a better way is to use bookkeeping software for small businesses.
 A small business bookkeeping app can automate many of the repetitive tasks and make reconciling easier.

 Generally, yes.
 Many small business owners handle their own bookkeeping.
 As your business grows, there may come a point where you no longer have the time to dedicate to bookkeeping, at which point you should either hire someone to fill this role or outsource the task to small business bookkeeping services.
 However, it can take a while to reach this point.

 If you’re doing your own bookkeeping, having the right tools is important.
 The best bookkeeping software for self-employed people enables online bookkeeping and makes the process much easier.
 The right app can save hours each week in data entry alone.